-For Taiwanese, there is a “very high” degree of correlation between whether they would fight a war with China, and whether the US is willing to send troops to aid Taiwan, foundation deputy chief executive Huang Hsin-hua (黃心華) said.
+For Taiwanese, there is a “very high” degree of correlation between whether they would fight a war with China, and whether the US is willing to send troops to aid Taiwan, foundation vice president Huang Hsin-hua (黃心華) said.

 However, whether the US would send troops to Taiwan is an “external factor,” and one that Taiwan cannot control, he said.

 The survey, carried out by Taiwan Real Survey from Tuesday to Thursday last week, collected 1,079 valid samples from people aged 20 or older, and had a margin of error of 2.98 percentage points.

 While the antiparasitic drug ivermectin is being touted as a treatment for COVID-19 in many parts of the world, Taiwanese experts on Monday warned against regular use of the drug in COVID-19 treatment, citing a lack of solid evidence.
 “Following an experts’ meeting, we do not recommend regular use of ivermectin in treating COVID-19 due to the lack of enough evidence,” said Chang Shan-chwen (張上淳), convener of the Central Epidemic Command Center’s (CECC) expert advisory panel.
 A report in the American Journal of Therapeutics said that meta-analyses based on 18 randomized controlled treatment trials of ivermectin in COVID-19 patients had found large,